RakhithJK/roundcube-roundcubemail-wiki/Installation.md

 ```
 # apt-get install php5 php-pear php5-mysql
 ```
-Install php5-mcrypt and mhp5-intl (as recommended in the installation instructions):
+Install mhp5-intl (as recommended in the installation instructions):

 ```
-# apt-get install php5-mcrypt php5-intl
+# apt-get install php5-intl
 ```

 Set default time zone in php.ini (examples: `UTC`, `Europe/Zurich`, or see the [PHP Manual](http://php.net/manual/en/timezones.php) for more):